-The structure of the Earth is shown in the Figure 7.3.
+The structure of the Earth is shown in the Figure 12.3.
 There are three main structures: the crust (where we live), the mantle, and the core.
 The crust is cool and brittle, the mantle is hotter and "plastic" (it flows), and the core is very hot and very dense.
 As you may recall from the Density lab, the density of a material is simply its mass (in grams or kilograms) divided by its volume (in cubic centimeters or meters).
-Water has a density of 1 gm/cm3.
-The density of the Earth's crust is about 3 gm/cm3, while the mantle has a density of 4.5 gm/cm3.
-The core is very dense: 14 gm/cm3 (this is partly due to its composition, and partly due to the great pressure exerted by the mass located above the core).
+Water has a density of 1 gm/cm.
+The density of the Earth's crust is about 3 gm/cm, while the mantle has a density of 4.5 gm/cm.
+The core is very dense: 14 gm/cm (this is partly due to its composition, and partly due to the great pressure exerted by the mass located above the core).
 The core of the Earth is almost pure iron, while the mantle is a mixture of magnesium, silicon, iron and oxygen.
-The average density of the Earth is 5.5 gm/cm^3 .
+The average density of the Earth is $5.5 \text{ gm/cm}^3$ .

-Figure 8.3: The internal structure of the Earth, showing the dimensions of the crust, mantle and core, as well as their composition and temperatures.
+Figure 12.3: The internal structure of the Earth, showing the dimensions of the crust, mantle and core, as well as their composition and temperatures.

 Before the astronauts brought back rocks from the Moon, we did not have a good theory about its formation.
-All we knew was that the Moon had an average density of 3.34 gm/cm^3 .
+All we knew was that the Moon had an average density of $3.34 \text{ gm/cm}^3$ .
 If the Moon formed from the same material as the Earth, their compositions would be nearly identical, as would their average densities.
-In Table 7.1, we present a comparison of the compositions of the Moon and the Earth.
+In Table 12.1, we present a comparison of the compositions of the Moon and the Earth.
 The data for the Moon comes from analysis of the rocks brought back by the Apollo astronauts.